 The UK currently implements EU and UN sanctions through EU legislation and related UK regulations.

-The information on this page applies if the UK leaves the EU without a deal.
+This page tells you about sanctions in a no-deal Brexit.
 It will be updated if anything changes, including if a deal is agreed.

-The Guinea (Sanctions) (EU Exit) Regulations 2019 are intended to ensure that certain financial and immigration sanctions relating to Guinea, which are currently in force in the UK under EU legislation and related UK regulations, continue to operate effectively after the UK leaves the EU.
+The Democratic People’s Republic of Korea (Sanctions) (EU Exit) Regulations 2019 are intended to ensure that certain sanctions measures relating to the Democratic People’s Republic of Korea, which are currently in force in the UK under EU legislation and related UK regulations, continue to operate effectively after the UK leaves the EU.